sourcegraph/handbook/content/departments/engineering/dev/process/principles-and-practices.md

 High agency because ownership at Sourcegraph doesn't come with a lot of "how"s attached.
 Instead you get a lot of freedom.
 Freedom for you to decide how exactly you want to reach your goals.

 Customer focus because ownership here (again: as exercised by the most successful teams and individuals) is not solely about code ownership.
-It's about owning the **responsibility of providing value to customers in the area you own.**
+It's about owning the **responsibility of providing value to customers in the area you own.** It's about outcomes, not output.

 It's not this: